Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks: Results

-In Fig.\ref{fig:local2}, we present the success probability of solving several 3-SAT instances with different structures, \(n=7, m=21; n=9, m=27; n=11, m=33; n=13, m=39\), under relatively short annealing times: \(T=25,T=40,T=200,T=300\), respectively.
+In Fig.\ref{fig:fidelity}(b), we present the success probability of solving several 3-SAT instances with different structures, \(n=7, m=21; n=9, m=27; n=11, m=33; n=13, m=39; n=15, m=45\), under relatively short annealing times: \(T=25,T=40,T=200,T=300, T=1000\), respectively.
+The results here are presented as relative values of success probability under linear path.
 We plot successful probability of finding ground state of SD and MCTS by boxplot, which is a systematic way of displaying the data distribution based on five indicators: “minimum”, the first quartile (Q1), median, the third quartile (Q3), and “maximum”.
-Comparisons in Fig.\ref{fig:local2} are again based on having almost the same number of queries to the quantum annealers as explained in the previous paragraph.
+Comparisons in Fig.\ref{fig:fidelity}(b) are again based on having almost the same number of queries to the quantum annealers as explained in the previous paragraph.
 As shown in the comparisons, when the optimization landscape features many local minima, local method such as SD has a high probability to get stuck, yet global method MCTS shows the resilience and has a better chance to escape from these traps.
 Especially, as the problem size gets larger the optimization landscape is very likely to become more rugged, the performance gap widens between MCTS and SD.
-For instance, see \(n=11, n=13\) in Fig.\ref{fig:local2}.
+For instance, see \(n=11, n=13, n=15\) in Fig.\ref{fig:fidelity}(b).